Oreste Pinto

-Oreste Pinto (9 October 1889 in Amsterdam, the Netherlands – 18 September 1961 in London, England) was a Dutch counterintelligence officer and Lieutenant-Colonel.
-His activities during the Second World War, in which he worked with MI5 interrogating refugees to England, resulted in the capture of eight spies.
+Oreste Pinto (9 October 1889 – 18 September 1961) was a Dutch counterintelligence officer and Lieutenant-Colonel.
+His activities during the Second World War, in which he worked with MI5 interrogating refugees to England and the Free Dutch Government Politie Buitendienst (Foreign Police Service), resulted in the capture of eight spies.

 Career

 During the Second World War, Pinto was an MI5 interrogator.
 He interviewed over 30,000 immigrants to the UK at the euphemistically named "London Reception Centre" in the Royal Victoria Patriotic Building in Wandsworth.